Paracelsus Medical University (PMU)

 Please note that laboratory as well as outdoor activities will be carried out as part of the program.
 By submitting the online application form, you confirm that, if you are accepted to the course, you will have sufficient accident and liability insurance during the entire program.

 Medical doctors in Austria can obtain 42 DFP points upon successful completion of the course.
+If you are applying for DFP points, please let us know in writing at least three weeks before the programme starts.

 Accommodations in Salzburg